World News

 The company, Conry Tech, of which Ron Conry is a founder, has recently seen its total funding rise to AUD$13m (US$8.4m) following an additional AUD$3m (US$1.9m) in seed funding, ahead of a potential Series A planned for 2026.

-The seed money will allow Conry Tech to build its “reinvented” BullAnt air conditioner, which, in addition to halving the energy bills in a commercial building, could eliminate a billion tonnes of CO2 emissions.
+The seed money will allow Conry Tech to build its “reinvented” BullAnt air conditioner, which it claims could halve the energy bills in a commercial building and eliminate a billion tonnes of CO2 emissions.

 The BullAnt is described as a decentralised HVAC solution for commercial buildings, transferring heat from one part of the building to another, rather than using external energy to heat or cool.